 Utopia Kitchen’s 12.5″ cast iron skillet is another option that can be used for a variety of meals.
 Like all cast iron, it’s versatile too.
 Use it on the stove at home, in the oven, on the grill, or over the campfire.
 If you can’t settle on a size, Utopia Kitchen also has a 3-piece cast iron cookware set at a reasonable price.

-- SAFETY INSTRUCTIONS – Always season the skillet with any vegetable oil before use.
-Cool the skillet completely before washing in hot soapy water with a sponge using a regular dishwashing liquid soap
+- Allow cast iron skillet to cool completely before washing them in hot soapy water with a sponge using a regular dish washing liquid soap; it is not dishwasher-safe

 This 12″ cast iron skillet from Legend comes with a couple bonus accessories.
 Although the glass-and-silicone lid isn’t safe for campfire cooking, it’s a nice option to have when you’re cooking on the stove.
 The skillet also comes with a removable silicone handle holder so you can safely take the skillet out of the oven or off the campfire.